jonnachen/movie-rec/README.md

 <img src="static/images/logo-white.png" width="300">

 ## Summary
 [movieRec](https://movierec-cwf.herokuapp.com/) is a recommendation web application created from scratch for Code With Friends 2020 event.
 It uses a 'tinder'-based approach to gather ratings for movies, and displays a movie based on a basic recommendation algorithm.
-This concise rating-and-recommending approach allows a quick solution to the age-old question: "What movie should I watch tonight?"
+This concise rating-and-recommending approach allows for a quick solution to the age-old question: "What movie should I watch tonight?"

 ### Find the finished product [here](https://movierec-cwf.herokuapp.com/).